ledermann/keepr/README.md

       { keepr_account: account_1600, amount: 10.00, side: 'credit' }
     ]

-Entry can be lock for changing data
+Entries can be locked for changing data:

 	simple_journal.update! permanent: true

 ### Account balance
-We can get account balance as follow
+We can get an account balance as follows:

 	account_1000.balance